-We expect the distribution of A. H. Belo common stock to be completed on or about , 2008.
+We expect the distribution of A. H. Belo common stock to be completed on or about February 8, 2008.
 You do not have to vote or take any other action to receive your shares of A. H. Belo common stock or cash instead of fractional shares.
 You will not be required to surrender your Belo shares or pay anything.
 Your shares of A. H. Belo Series A common stock will be distributed by book entry, unless you request a stock certificate and provide the required information.
 Stock certificates will be issued for the shares of A. H. Belo Series B common stock.
 The number of shares of Belo common stock that you currently own will not change as a result of the distribution.

-Belo has requested a private letter ruling from the Internal Revenue Service to the effect that the distribution will be tax-free to Belo and its shareholders for United States federal income tax purposes.
+Belo has received a private letter ruling from the Internal Revenue Service to the effect that the distribution will be tax-free to Belo shareholders for United States federal income tax purposes.
 However, any cash that you receive instead of fractional shares generally will be taxable to you.

-There is no current public trading market for A. H. Belo common stock.
-However, we expect that a limited market for A. H. Belo Series A common stock, commonly known as a "when-issued" trading market, will develop on or shortly before the record date for the distribution.
-Application will be made to list the shares of A. H. Belo Series A common stock on the New York Stock Exchange ("NYSE").
-If a when-issued market for A. H. Belo common stock develops then a listing with a distinct listing symbol for A. H. Belo Series A when-issued common stock may appear on the NYSE.
+The shares of A. H. Belo Series A common stock have been authorized for listing on the New York Stock Exchange ("NYSE").
+A. H. Belo Series A common stock began "when-issued" trading on the NYSE on January 23, 2008.
+A listing with a distinct listing symbol for A. H. Belo Series A when-issued common stock appears on the NYSE.
+On the first trading day after the distribution date, all when-issued trading, if any, will end and regular-way trading in shares of A. H. Belo Series A common stock will begin.
 There will be no trading market for the shares of A. H. Belo Series B common stock.
 The shares of A. H. Belo Series B common stock will not be listed for trading on any exchange.
 Transferability of the shares of A. H. Belo Series B common stock, as such, is limited to certain family members of the holder of the Series B common stock, trusts established for the benefit of the holder and his or her family members, certain affiliated entities of the holder, and certain other permitted transferees.
 As more fully described in this information statement, if you sell shares of Belo common stock in the "regular-way" market between the record date and the distribution date, you will be selling your right to receive shares of A. H. Belo common stock in the distribution.